-- 1. Acquire fundamental knowledge of CCITT modulation plans, power and noise calculations. - Analyze LOS propagation system and calculate the path and link reliability. - 3.
-Understand and compare the Tropospheric communication system and also the concepts of Earth station Technology. - 4.
-Calculate G/T and C/N ratios of a path link. - 5.
-Understand the basic concepts of VSAT, GIS, GPS and payload engineering.
+- 1. Understanding fundamental knowledge of CCITT modulation plans, power and noise calculations. - 2.
+Analyze LOS propagation system and calculate the path and link reliability. - 3.
+Evaluate the Tropospheric communication system and also the concepts of Earth station Technology. - 4.
+Design and calculate G/T and C/N ratios of a path link. - 5.
+Explain the basic concepts of VSAT, GIS, GPS and payload engineering.